daniil-777/geneuclidean/src/README.md

 bsub -n 8 -W 24:00 -R "rusage[mem=10000,ngpus_excl_p=1]"  -oo logs/hot_simple_bio_local_net_33  python train_all_folds.py --loc=lab --config=configurations/config_lab/bio_e3nn/bio_local_net_33.yaml --radious=8 --type_feature=hot_simple  --type_filtering=all --h_filterig=h --type_fold=random
 ```

+### Checkpoints
+During training you will have checkpoints to track the progress of pipeline:
+* *folds.csv* contains inf about folds and type of split
+* *checkpoint_evaluation.csv* contains inf about conducted experiments and corresponding type of split, fold, epoch, id of sampled pdb

+### Data Strcuture of results
+During training you will have the following structure for your model:
+The name of current model is: **model_name** _ **type_feature** _ **radious_type** _ **filtering** _ **h_filterig**

+The layout of your model file (in the folder /results/captioning_results/model_name):

+    ├──checkpoints
+        ├──training              #checkpoints of encoder model on different folds and types of folds
+        ├──folds.csv             #checkpoint of current epoch/fold of the model
+        ├──eval_checkpoint.csv   #checkpoint during evaluation (current fold, epoch and id of pdb)
+    ├──logs                      #indexes of split
+    ├──models                    #encoder / decoder torch saved models forr different epoches/folds splits
+    ├──statistics                #distributions of similarity/phama properties
+    ├──../tensorboard            #tain /eval losses for every epoch and type of split.
+Also memory consumption

 ### Multiple jobs on cluster
 Run simply:
 ```